-Derbyshire Police dog stabbed four times during arrest
+Derbyshire Police dog stabbed three times during arrest

-A police dog was stabbed four times when armed officers were sent to a disturbance.
+A police dog was stabbed three times when armed officers were sent to a disturbance.

 PD Axle was injured while assisting police at 18:50 BST in the High Street of Riddings, Derbyshire, on Wednesday.